ghoshkumararun/LaptopRating/README.md

 There are two services :

-"/all" - service provide all laptop details "/update/{lapid}/{rating}" - rating submit - and provide the average rating on the product.
+"/all" - service provide all laptop details "/update/{lapid}/{rating}" - rating submit - and provide the average rating of the product.